yiisoft/yii2/docs/guide/db-dao.md

-Database basics
+Database Access Objects
 ===============

 > Note: This section is under development.

-Yii has a database access layer built on top of PHP's [PDO](http://www.php.net/manual/en/book.pdo.php).
-It provides uniform API and solves some inconsistencies between different DBMS.
-By default Yii supports the following DBMS:
+Yii includes a database access layer built on top of PHP's [PDO](http://www.php.net/manual/en/book.pdo.php).
+The database access objects (DAO) interface provides a uniform API, and solves some inconsistencies that exist between different database applications.
+Whereas Active Record provides database interactions through models, and the Query Builder assists in composing dynamic queries, DAO is a simple and efficient way to execute straight SQL on your database.
+You'll want to use DAO when the query to be run is expensive and/or no application models--and their corresponding business logic--are required.

+By default, Yii supports the following DBMS:

 - [MySQL](http://www.mysql.com/)
 - [MariaDB](https://mariadb.com/)